fts(3) — Linux manual page

 This option causes the fts routines to return FTSENT

-structures for the targets of symbolic links instead of
+structures for the targets of symbolic links instead of the

-returned to the application are those referencing
+the application are those referencing nonexistent files:

-nonexistent files: the fts_statp field is obtained via
+the fts_statp field is obtained via stat(2) with a fallback

-stat(2) with a fallback to lstat(2).
+to lstat(2).

 FTS_PHYSICAL